 libname sasf “s:\myfolder\”;

-Ensure that the distal outcome is coded as follows:

-Binary: 0, 1

-Continuous: original coding or standardized variable

-Count: original coding (0, 1, 2, …)

-Categorical: 1, 2, …

-Note: Missingness in the distal outcome variable should be imputed (e.g., multiple imputation; Schafer, 1997).
-Otherwise, cases with missing values in the distal outcome variable must be removed from the analysis.

 Estimation of the Latent Class Model in PROC LCA

-Estimation in PROC LCA for a Single Group

-Use PROC LCA to generate the output needed for use by the %LCA_Distal macro.
+Use PROC LCA to generate the output needed for use by the %LCA_Covariates_3Step macro.
 First, you must select the LCA model.
 This process is described in Chapter 5 of the PROC LCA & PROC LTA Users’ Guide (Lanza, Dziak, Huang, Xu, & Collins, 2011).

-Once model selection is complete, generate a file containing the parameter estimates to be used in the macro by estimating the latent class model with the distal outcome included as a covariate.
-This file can be generated using the OUTPARAM option in PROC LCA.
+Once model selection is complete, generate a file containing the posterior probabilities to be used in the macro by estimating the latent class model with the covariates.
+This file can be generated using the OUTPOST option in PROC LCA.
 (See section 5.3 of the PROC LCA & PROC LTA Users’ Guide for more information.)
 The PROC LCA syntax will be similar to the following:

-PROC LCA DATA = my_data OUTPARAM = my_param OUTPOST = my_post; /* the input data set, the file to be generated containing the parameter estimates, the file to be generated containing the posterior probabilities */
+PROC LCA DATA = my_data OUTPOST = my_post; /* the input data set and the file to be generated containing the posterior probabilities */

 NCLASS 5; /* the number of latent classes */